 Francophone Affairs Secretariat

-- provides advice and support to GNWT institutions (departments, boards and agencies)
+- provide advice and support to GNWT institutions (departments, boards and agencies)

-- develops orientation programs for French Language Service Coordinators
+- develop orientation programs for French Language Service Coordinators

-- coordinates French translation services for the GNWT (excluding laws and regulations)
+- coordinate French translation services for the GNWT (excluding laws and regulations)

-- provides support to the Minister Responsible for the Official Languages Act at the Ministerial Conference on the Canadian Francophonie
+- provide support to the Minister Responsible for the Official Languages Act at the Ministerial Conference on the Canadian Francophonie

-- manages Services TNO, the one-stop shop that brings together government services, and information about them, for members of the Francophone community
+- manage Services TNO, the one-stop shop that brings together government services, and information about them, for members of the Francophone community

-- manages the Canada-NWT Agreement for French Language Services
+- manage the Canada-NWT Agreement for French Language Services

-- ensures systematic audits of French language communications and services
+- ensure systematic audits of French language communications and services